ESSEC Business School: Controversies

-In 2020, its campus in Singapore came under intense controversy when one of its students, Louise Pizon-Hébert, made multiple posts on Instagram during Chinese New Year by making slit-eyed gestures and using the pejorative term "ching chong" as a caption while wearing the cheongsam.
+In 2020, its campus in Singapore came under controversy when one of its students, Louise Pizon-Hébert, a French national, made multiple posts on Instagram during Chinese New Year by making slit-eyed gestures while wearing the cheongsam, and using the pejorative term "ching chong" in a separate post.
 The school has claimed that its disciplinary committee was currently "looking into the situation".
 As of 2024, no results from the committee have been made public.

+On March 12, 2026, Didier Gaspard Owen Maximilien, 18-year-old French student uploaded a video on Instagram of himself licking a straw from the iJooz vending machine at Goldhill Centre in Singapore before putting it back in.
+He did it knowing that it would probably cause a public annoyance, according to a court investigation.
+He was charged with mischief. iJooz replaced all straws in the affected machine, and conducted sanitary checks.
+He left Singapore temporarily for three weeks for an internship to Manila as a graduation requirement while still facing charges.
+He was fined S$600.